molepigeon/think-2406-lab/3_logging/configure_a_kubernetes_cluster_to_forward_logs_to_.md

     kubectl create secret generic logdna-agent-key --from-literal=logdna-agent-key=<logDNA_ingestion_key>
     ```

-    Copy the second command and run it in your termina.
-In this step, you create a Kubernetes daemon set to deploy the LogDNA agent on every worker node of your Kubernetes cluster.
+    Copy the second command and run it in your terminal to create a Kubernetes daemon set to deploy the LogDNA agent on every worker node of your Kubernetes cluster.
 The LogDNA agent collects logs with the extension _*.log_ and extension-less files that are stored in the _/var/log_ directory of your pod.
 The command looks as follows:

     ```
     kubectl create -f https://repo.logdna.com/ibm/prod/logdna-agent-ds-us-south.yaml